 2.8.
 If at any time the umpires together agree that the conditions of ground, weather or light, or any other circumstances are dangerous or unreasonable, they shall immediately suspend play, or not allow play to start or to recommence.
-The decision as to whether conditions are so bad as to warrant such action is one for the umpires alone to make, then following a consultation with the CRICKET BC TOURNAMENT Referee (if available), who shall consult the CRICKET BC TECHNICAL COMMITTEE, the final decision regarding play, resumption of play or abandonment will be made.
+The decision as to whether conditions are so bad as to warrant such action is one for the umpires alone to make, then following a consultation with the BC BIG BASH TOURNAMENT Referee, who shall consult the BC BIG BASH TECHNICAL COMMITTEE, about the final decision regarding play, resumption of play or abandonment will be made.